 How can I help Baby feel better?

 Being sick for the first time is a scary experience, so you’ll want to make Baby as comfortable as possible for the duration of the virus.
-You could consider adding a cool-mist humidifier or vaporizer to his room.
-This will prevent the excess mucus in his nose from drying out and irritating his nasal passages.
+You could consider adding a cool-mist humidifier or vaporizer to their room.
+This will prevent the excess mucus in their nose from drying out and irritating their nasal passages.
 Saline nasal spray or drops can also help to clear out babies’ nasal passages.
-If Baby‘s nose gets stuffed up, a suction bulb can help clear out his nostrils.
+If Baby‘s nose gets stuffed up, a suction bulb can help clear out their nostrils.
 You shouldn’t give a baby under three months old either Tylenol or ibuprofen (which is used in Advil and Motrin) unless specifically recommended to do so by a pediatrician.

 The bottom line